mikosik/smooth-build/doc/tutorial.md

 Now if you revert changes you introduced to mentioned java file and run build once again then result will be instantaneous.
+All function calls (function plus actual argument values) have been already executed during previous build runs so they are taken from cache.
-Except `files("src")` call which reads files from disk and its result is never cached all other functions have been executed before with arguments they receive in that run so instead of running them smooth will read results from cache.
+The only exception is `files("src")` call which reads files from disk so its result is never cached between builds.

 Such solution is powerful as it gives you access to any build result you have ever executed.
 You just need to checkout relevant code version from your repository and run build command that will provide results instantly.